Q&A

 Save & Grade -> will give you immediate feedback on correctness

-(typically) Multiple attempts for credit (diminishing): VQs, As, Exams
+(typically) Multiple attempts for credit (diminishing): VQs, Exams

 If you save but do NOT click Save & Grade, it will grade once assessment closes.